 - State the objectives of the proposed program and how they are distinct from or relate to other training programs at the same institution.

 - Identify the faculty involved, describe their roles and responsibilities, and indicate whether they participate in other training programs at the same institution.

 - Demonstrate access to a pool of highly promising scholars, including those who are underrepresented in the biomedical and behavioral sciences and individuals with disabilities.

 In addition, NIGMS strongly encourages its programs to develop mathematical fluency among all trainees by integrating quantitative biology and/or advanced statistical approaches.
 NIGMS also expects funded training programs to evolve in response to changes in the field of science and to respond effectively to student needs and outcomes.
 The Institute is always interested in innovative approaches to training that will prepare a strong and diverse biomedical and behavioral research workforce for the 21st century.

-For more details, see our predoctoral T32 training grant Web page, which includes a link to slides on NIGMS predoctoral training program guidelines for 2014, as well as our postdoctoral T32 information.
+For more details, see our predoctoral T32 training grant Web page, which includes a link to slides on NIGMS predoctoral training program guidelines for 2014 (no longer available), as well as our postdoctoral T32 information.
 Prospective applicants are welcome to contact me or one of my colleagues who manage training grants with questions, comments or suggestions.